Here I am again, and this is the third interview in a row. Yes, I know, I could be a journalist. 🙂

-I don’t have a chosen photography style.
-In the field of photojournalism, and journalistic photography, I avoid excessive colour interventions, without filters.
-Such photos must speak for themselves, and be made as they are without manipulation.
-But it is true that in some dramatic events at protests, I sometimes use darker tones to emphasize the drama, the tension.
+I don’t have a favorite photography style.
+In the field of photojournalism and journalistic photography, I avoid excessive color interventions without filters.
+Such photos must speak for themselves and be made as they are, without manipulation.
+But it is true that in some dramatic events at protests, I sometimes use darker tones to emphasize the drama and the tension.

-In the field of street photography, I can afford a bit more post-production, I like to work there in a film style, and use film colours, film tonality.
+In the field of street photography, I can afford a bit more post-production, and I like to work there in a film style and use film colors and tonality.
 I like street photography to look like a movie scene.

 Which editing software do you usually use?

 Years ago, I used Adobe Photoshop to process photos, but now I’ve been using Lightroom for some time, mainly because of transparency, selection, and final processing.
 Working with Lightroom is much faster and easier, which is known for a time, which is never enough, especially when I’m chasing a photo submission deadline.

 John Wanamaker said: Half the money I spend on advertising is wasted; the trouble is, I do not know which half.
 Do you gain your clients by advertising or in another way?